Pinafore/ml-hw/project/default.md

 I've set up a Kaggle site in the same spirit as the Kaggle challenge.

-We may be able to add additional data
+We may be able to add additional data in November.

 ## What happens if I do well?

 You get a good grade, my thanks, and your ideas will be integrated into the next version of our system.
+You can also keep working and try to win the big Kaggle competition in February.

 ## FAQ